Bluette1/diurnal-help-discord-bot/README.md

 - sh!list: Checks the current list of reminders.
 - sh!addpayment [@your_discord_username] [$Amount]: records a donation made
 - sh!stop [task_number]: Stops the given task.
-- /quote: Receives an inspirational quote.
+- /quote: User receives an inspirational quote.
 - sh!newyear: Checks if today is New Year's Day and sends a message.
-- sh!birtday [Month] [Day]: Checks if today is your birtday and sends you a message.
+- sh!birthday [Month] [Day]: Checks if today is your birthday and sends you a message.
-- sh!remind [task] at [time]: Sets a reminder for a task at given time.
+- sh!remind [task] at [24_hr_format_time]: Sets a reminder for a task at given time.
 - sh!remind [task] [time_in_x_minutes]: Sets a reminder for a task in x minutes.
 - sh!remind repeat [task] [time_in_x_minutes]: Sets a reminder for a task every x minutes.